wangluoba/lsix/README.md

 - Click the plugin or ide cards to copy the activation key to the clipboard, and you can manually enter the key for activation
 - It also supports one-click removal of activation configuration
 - It is single bin file, after execution, the relevant files for activation will be released in the current directory.
 After activation, the ide will reference the directory and do not delete it.
+- warning: Some plugins have built-in time detection mechanisms.
+Setting an expiration time too long may cause the license to be marked as an exception.
+Consider adjusting the expiration date of these plugins to two years from today

 ## dev